Kianmhz/Quantum-Traffic-Density-Estimation/README.md

-# Quantum Traffic Density Estimation
+﻿# Quantum Traffic Density Estimation

 A quantum computing approach to estimating traffic density using Grover's algorithm and Quantum Phase Estimation (QPE).
 This project demonstrates how quantum counting can achieve a theoretical quadratic speedup over classical counting methods.

 ## Overview

-This system divides a video frame into a grid of regions, identifies which regions contain vehicles (using YOLO object detection), and uses **Quantum Counting** to estimate the traffic density — the fraction of regions occupied by cars.
+This system divides a video frame into a grid of regions, identifies which regions contain vehicles (using YOLO object detection), and uses **Quantum Counting** to estimate the traffic density  the fraction of regions occupied by cars.

 ### Key Innovation

-Instead of classically counting all N regions (O(N) operations), quantum counting estimates the count M in **O(√N) oracle queries** — a quadratic speedup.
+Instead of classically counting all N regions (O(N) operations), quantum counting estimates the count M in **O(N) oracle queries**  a quadratic speedup.

 For a city-scale grid with 1,000,000 cells:
 - **Classical**: 1,000,000 checks